kyma-project/eventing-manager/README.md

 4. Check whether your Eventing module is uninstalled properly:

-   - Make sure that the Eventing Custom Resource (CR) does not exist.
-If it exists, then check the status of Eventing CR:
+   - Make sure that the Eventing CR does not exist.
+If it exists, check its status:

      ```shell
      kubectl get -n kyma-system eventing eventing -o yaml